-In order to protect significant coastal vegetation and cultural heritage in this area from the impacts of rabbits, the construction of a rabbit-proof fence in conjunction with a rabbit control program and targeted revegetation/restoration will be occurring.
+In order to protect significant coastal vegetation and cultural heritage in this area from the impacts of rabbits, the construction of a rabbit exclusion fence in conjunction with a rabbit control program and targeted revegetation/restoration is now underway.

 This project is a resident-led initiative, with the support of Surf Beach Sunderland Bay Coastcare Group, Bass Coast Shire Council, Bass Coast Landcare Network, Bunurong Land Council Aboriginal Corporation and Phillip Island Nature Parks.